unfoldingWord-dev/translationStudio-Info/docs/dPublish.rst

       1. Click the Name or Pseudonym line and enter a contributor’s name.

-      2.	ii)	Click the check box to indicate that this person has agreed to the terms of use.
+      2. Click the check box to indicate that this person has agreed to the terms of use.

       3. Click Add Contributor to add the translator.